 Funding will allow more New Zealand artists to grow careers.
 It will benefit the many people and businesses that support musicians on tour and create more opportunities for New Zealanders to experience live, local music.

-This funding is delivered by the New Zealand Music Commission.
-It will support production costs, and touring both nationally and regionally.
+This funding is being delivered by the NZ Music Commission.
+It supports production costs, and touring both nationally and regionally.

 Quick links to more funding